Uncover bygone Boston…

 No knowledge of these places or Boston history is necessary.
 Sharp eyes and teamwork are the only things you need to answer our fun and funny questions.
 Participants use their own smartphones to play, and comfy shoes are also a good idea for trekking the trail.

 This scavenger hunt has been far and away our most popular team-building game with corporate groups since our first Boston hunt in 2002.
+Our hunters consistently give this and other hunts five stars on Google and Yelp.
 Find out what you’ve been missing!

 Can you answer this question: Who dunnit?